 Diagnose and treat mental and emotional disorders, whether cognitive, affective, or behavioral, within the context of marriage and family systems.
 Apply psychotherapeutic and family systems theories and techniques in the delivery of services to individuals, couples, and families for the purpose of treating such diagnosed nervous and mental disorders.

-Advanced Clinical Specialist, Clinical Services Director, Clinical Therapist, Clinician, Counselor, Couple and Family Therapist, Staff Therapist, Director-Child Abuse Therapy, Family Therapist, Licensed Marriage and Family Therapist (LMFT), Licensed Staff-MFT, Marriage and Family Counselor, Marriage and Family Therapist (MFT), Play Therapist, Psychotherapist, Senior Clinician, Therapist
+Clinical Therapist, Counselor, Family Therapist, Human Relations Counselor, Licensed Marriage and Family Therapist (LMFT), Licensed Professional Counselor (LPC), Marriage and Family Counselor, Marriage and Family Therapist (MFT), Outpatient Therapist, Play Therapist

 Annual Projected Job Openings